Accidents Caused by Defective Trucks

 Tire Blow Outs

 Tire blowouts can be caused by a variety of things including improper inflation, punctures, and wear and tear.
 Fortunately, unless an obstacle in the road causes the blowout, these accidents are often preventable.
 Motorists should always keep a tire pressure gauge in their vehicle and change the tires on a vehicle if the threads become visible.
 For motorists who experience a tire blowout while driving, avoid pressing down firmly on the brakes and instead utilize delicate movements while steering the vehicle that will let the car naturally slow down.
 In 2017, Trek Tire recalled 1,400 Dunlop GrandTrek PT3A tires.
+Learn more about defective tire cases here.

 Obtain the Services of a Skilled New Jersey Accident Attorney